 Following are several standards and guidelines that we have identified as important when it comes to protecting residents from abuse, neglect and exploitation.
 The descriptions are taken directly from the federal regulations and guidelines (as indicated by text in italics).
 The excerpts are formatted into bulleted lists to make it easier to identify the points that we believe are most relevant.
 For more detailed information, see the webinar program & other resources on our website, www.nursinghome411.org.

-[Notes: (1) The brackets below provide the citation to the federal regulation, (42 CFR 483.xx) and the
+[Notes: (4) The headlest below provide the sitting to the federal consisting (4) CFD 482 and and the